Keep in Touch

 February 2014

-Construction of the handicraft sale and the visitor center for ecotourism and public awareness is nearing completion.
-With the support of the Artisans Association, the Curaco Velez Municipality is working on the development of the ordinance that will protect coastal wetlands and shorebird habitat in Curaco Velez.
-The project is expected to complete by the end of March, after a site visit by Seacology expedition members.
+Construction of the visitors center for ecotourism and handicrafts is nearing completion.
+With the support of the Artisans Association, the Curaco de Velez Municipality is developing the ordinance that will protect coastal wetlands and shorebird habitat in Curaco de Velez.
+The project is expected to be complete by the end of March.

 Read more